axelarnetwork/axelar-amplifier/ampd/ampd-release.md

    - **IMPORTANT**: Enable "Dry run" to verify everything works correctly and make a note of the updated tag.

-### 2. Ensure the Changelog is updated
+### 2. Create release document and ensure the Changelog is updated
+1. Create and merge a PR to publish a release document on [axelar-contract-deployments](https://github.com/axelarnetwork/axelar-contract-deployments) repository.
+You can use the provided [template](https://github.com/axelarnetwork/axelar-contract-deployments/blob/main/releases/TEMPLATE.md).
+Make sure your document is added to `releases/ampd` directory of the contract deployments repository.

 In general, Changelog should be kept up-to-date in every PR that makes changes to `ampd`.

-1. Create a PR to update the root level `CHANGELOG.md` file based on the new tag from step 1.
+2. Create a PR to update the root level `CHANGELOG.md` file based on the new tag from step 1 (dry-run).
-2. Update the changelog header section with the new version information.
+3. Update the changelog header section with the new version information.

 Example changes: